FAQs for Students & Families

 When will my student receive their cluster assignment and housing assignment?

-Cluster and housing information will be available the week of August 25.
+Cluster and housing information will be available prior to Opening of School.
 Students can view information by logging into BlueLink.
 They will see their cluster, assigned point person, and advisor.
 Boarders will also be able to view their housing assignment, house counselor(s), and roommate information.
-Parents/guardians can also view this information by logging into The Hive.
+Parents/guardians can also view this information by logging into The Hive

 What is provided in dorms?